Cash-strapped Egypt hikes Suez Canal transit fees for ships - NewsBreak

 Cash-strapped Egypt hikes Suez Canal transit fees for ships

-Cash-strapped Egypt increased transit fees Tuesday for ships passing through the Suez Canal , one of the world’s most crucial waterways, with hikes of up to 10%, officials said.
+CAIRO (AP) — Cash-strapped Egypt increased transit fees Tuesday for ships passing through the Suez Canal, one of the world’s most crucial waterways, with hikes of up to 10%, officials said.

 The Suez Canal Authority said on its website the increases were “in line with the significant growth in global trade” and cited the canal’s “development and enhancement of the transit service.”